finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

     CalendarsApi apiInstance = new CalendarsApi(defaultClient);
-    String scope = "scope_example"; // String | Scope within which to search for the calendars AddBusinessDaysToDateRequest addBusinessDaysToDateRequest = {"businessDayOffset":5,"holidayCodes":["GBP"],"startDate":"2020-02-10T00:00:00.0000000+00:00"}; // AddBusinessDaysToDateRequest | Request Details: start date, number of days to add (which can be negative, but not zero), calendar codes and optionally an AsAt date for searching the calendar store try {
+    String scope = "scope_example"; // String | Scope within which to search for the calendars AddBusinessDaysToDateRequest addBusinessDaysToDateRequest = new AddBusinessDaysToDateRequest(); // AddBusinessDaysToDateRequest | Request Details: start date, number of days to add (which can be negative, but not zero), calendar codes and optionally an AsAt date for searching the calendar store try {
       AddBusinessDaysToDateResponse result = apiInstance.addBusinessDaysToDate(scope, addBusinessDaysToDateRequest);
       System.out.println(result);